GameDevMitchell/My-portfolio/README.md

 ## Built With:

-Python: A versatile programming language used for backend development
+-Python: A versatile programming language used for backend development
-Flask: A lightweight Python web framework
+-Flask: A lightweight Python web framework
-HTML: Used for structuring webpages
+-HTML: Used for structuring webpages
-CSS: For styling and visual presentation
+-CSS: For styling and visual presentation
-JavaScript: Used for client-side interactivity
+-JavaScript: Used for client-side interactivity
-Git: Version control system for tracking changes
+-Git: Version control system for tracking changes

 ## Highlights: